 OPTIONAL.
 The requested scope as described in Section 3.3 of OAuth 2.0 [RFC6749].
 When exchanging assertions for access tokens, the authorization for the token has been previously granted through some out-of-band mechanism.
 As such, the requested scope MUST be equal or lesser than the scope originally granted to the authorized accessor.
-If the scope parameter and/or value are omitted, the scope MUST be treated as equal to the scope originally granted to the authorized accessor.
 The Authorization Server MUST limit the scope of the issued access token to be equal or lesser than the scope originally granted to the authorized accessor.

-Authentication of the client is optional, as described in Section 3.2.1 of OAuth 2.0 [RFC6749] and consequently, the client\id is only needed when a form of client authentication that relies on the parameter is used.
+Authentication of the client is optional, as described in Section 3.2.1 of OAuth 2.0 [RFC6749] and consequently, the client_id is only needed when a form of client authentication that relies on the parameter is used.

-The following non-normative example demonstrates an assertion being used as an authorization grant (with extra line breaks for display purposes only):
+The following example demonstrates an assertion being used as an authorization grant (with extra line breaks for display purposes only):